 What Led Us To Adoption

-Before we even knew each other, we both separately had dreams of adopting one day.
-It was one of the first things we talked about early in our relationship.
+Before we even knew each other, we each had dreams of adopting one day; it was also one of the first things we talked about early in our relationship.
 Our families are so important to us, and we have both witnessed first-hand the joy that children bring into our siblings’ and half-siblings’ lives.
-We are the default babysitters for our nearby niece and nephews and we love being Uncles.
+We are the default babysitters for our nearby niece and nephews, and we love being uncles.
 In our hearts, we feel that we have so much love to give and hope to have a family of our own one day.